 - Access: Commercial raft trips from Fayetteville outfitters; private boats with appropriate experience

-- Season: Best April–October; spring runoff provides the highest and most challenging flows
+- Season: Best April through October; spring runoff brings the highest, most demanding flows

 Gauley River (Class IV–V+)

-- Character: 26 miles of continuous Class IV–V; Insignificant, Pillow Rock, Lost Paddle, Iron Ring — some of the hardest commercially rafted whitewater in the world
+- Character: 26 miles of near-continuous Class IV–V; Insignificant, Pillow Rock, Lost Paddle, Iron Ring — some of the hardest commercially rafted whitewater anywhere

-- Commitment: Full-day commitment; not beginner whitewater; commercial trips available with experienced outfitters
+- Commitment: A full day on the water; not beginner whitewater; commercial trips run with experienced outfitters

 Cheat River Canyon (Class III–IV)

-- Character: 10.5-mile canyon through the Cheat Canyon with excellent Class III–IV whitewater; more accessible than Gauley but genuinely challenging
+- Character: An 11-mile run through the Cheat Canyon with strong Class III–IV whitewater; friendlier than the Gauley but genuinely challenging

 - Access: Near Morgantown; put-in at Albright, take-out at Jenkinsburg